Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 #### Training models
 Using the `FormTrainingClient`, you can train a machine-learned model on your own form types.
 The resulting model will be able to recognize values from the types of forms it was trained on.
-If you are not looking to train your own models, you can use the service's [labelling tool][fr-labelling-tool].
+If you are not looking to train your own models, you can use the service's [labeling tool][fr-labeling-tool].
 There are multiple form types available to train your custom model with, but be sure to deploy your models only on forms that are of the same type as the model's training forms.

 ##### Training without labels